DAWells/codon_path/readme.md

 We could find a valid path through the network by selecting the best codon pair for the first two residues and then stepping through the network one pair at a time always selecting the highest edge.
 However, this greedy approach will not guarentee the optimal solution.
 Use `mlrose` to explore alternative algorithms to solve the problem.

 It would be possible to extend this by setting additional constraints, e.g. excluding certain codons.
 This could be to codon optimise without encouraging recombination with a similar protein.
+This code is an exploration of genetic algorithms but for real world application the [Viterbi algorithm](https://www.youtube.com/watch?v=6JVqutwtzmo) could greatly speed up solutions.

 # References
 	Coleman, J. R., Papamichail, D., Skiena, S., Futcher, B., Wimmer, E., & Mueller, S. (2008).
 Virus attenuation by genome-scale changes in codon pair bias.
 Science, 320(5884), 1784–1787. https://doi.org/10.1126/science.1155761